hosnaa/Common_Errors_Anaconda/README.md

 ##### Note: other proposed solution is: search for the file (python3.dll) in the directory of anaconda, copy and paste it at the directory of PyQt5 (ex: Anaconda_Install -> Lib -> site-pkgs -> PyQt5 -> paste the .dll file here)

 ## Error 02:
-* Spyder isn't launching and Anaconda navigator keeps telling to update it but when I click "yes" to update nothing happens
+* :unamused: Spyder isn't launching and Anaconda navigator keeps telling to update it but when I click "yes" to update nothing happens
 - :+1: Solution that worked for me:
     - Just run Anaconda navigator as administrator.
     - **Or** you may update it manually from the anconda prompt run this command: `<conda update --all>`